Alan Ford (comics): Yugoslavia

 After the breakup of Yugoslavia, Borgis picked up the publishing rights for the Croatian market, keeping the original series title Alan Ford Superstrip.
 Maverick from Kraljevo initially started publishing for the Serbian market, and the comic was in 2003 picked up by Color Press Group from Novi Sad.
 In the 2000s, the original episodes in Brixy's translation have been republished by Strip-agent in Croatia, under the title Alan Ford Klasik, again with great success and high circulation.
 Strip-agent is also publishing Alan Ford Extra (new Italian episodes), and Priče broja 1 (Number One's Stories).

 In 1994 a play titled Alan Ford written by Mirjana Lazić and directed by Kokan Mladenović was staged at Teatar T in Belgrade.
 The play was an original story with most of the characters present, largely based on issue #30 ("The Bearded Gang"), but with numerous references to other episodes and characters.
 The play was performed in Croatian, as used by Brixy.
 In 2002 Radio Belgrade produced a radio drama based on the play.

+In 2014 in Sarajevo, the Italian Embassy in Bosnia and Herzegovina organized the exhibition "Alan Ford in Bosnia and Herzegovina: yesterday and today", as part of the Month of Italian Culture in Bosnia Herzegovina festival.

 France

 In France, the comic book debuted in 1975 published by Sagédition and lasted for only twelve issues.
-As Magnus became better known in France, this edition became a collectors' item.
+As Magnus became better known in France, this edition became a collector's item.

 In 2003, a small independent publisher, Taupinambour, started another edition with new issues.